Forgotten Knowledge: Examining the Citational Amnesia in NLP: Age of Citation

 \paragraph{Results} The scores are shown in Table \ref{tab:avgnumcites}.
 Figure \ref{fig:r1_new_count_ref_combined} shows how the mean has changed across the years.\footnote{The numbers of AA papers published each year until 1990 were rather low, and so in Figure \ref{fig:r1_new_count_ref_combined}, we only show the trajectory from 1990.
 However, note that the numbers generally increase even from 1965 to 1990.} The graph shows a general upward trend.
 The trend seems roughly linear until the mid 2000s, at which point we see that the slope of the trend line increases markedly.
 Even just considering the last 7 years, there has been a 41.74\% increase in referenced papers in 2021 compared to 2014.

 Similar overall trends can be observed when papers are grouped by publication type.
 Not surprisingly, the longer journal articles cite markedly more papers than conference and workshop papers.
 The plot for conferences and workshops is relatively smooth compared to journal articles.
 This is because the number of papers for each year in journals is far less.
-For example, in the year 2015, only 139 papers were published in journals, whereas 1709 and 983 papers were published in conferences and workshops respectively.
+For example, in the year 2015, only 139 papers were published in journals, whereas 1709 and 983 papers were published in conferences and workshops respectively.\\[-16pt]

 \paragraph{Discussion} The steady increase in the number of unique references from 1965 is likely because of the increasing number of relevant papers as the field develops and grows.
-However, it is interesting that this growth has not plateaued even after 55 years. \bl{By the late}-2000s, with the advent of widely accessible electronic proceedings, *ACL venues started experimenting with more generous page limits: relaxing it from a strict 8 pages to first allowing one or two additional pages for references to eventually allowing unlimited pages for references.\footnote{\bl{In 2008, EMNLP became the first major NLP conference allow an extra page for references; this was followed by ACL in 2009.}} Other \bl{factors} that may have contributed to more papers being referred to (cited) within a paper, include: an additional page for incorporating reviewer comments, allowing Appendices, \bl{and the inclusion of an increasing number of experiments per paper over time}.
+However, it is interesting that this growth has not plateaued even after 55 years. \bl{By the late}-2000s, with the advent of widely accessible electronic proceedings, *ACL venues started experimenting with more generous page limits: relaxing it from a strict 8 pages to first allowing one or two additional pages for references to eventually allowing unlimited pages for references.\footnote{\bl{In 2008, EMNLP became the first major NLP venue to allow an extra page for references.
+(ACL followed in 2009.)}} Other \bl{factors} that may have contributed to more papers being referred to (cited) within a paper, include: an additional page for incorporating reviewer comments, allowing Appendices, \bl{and the inclusion of an increasing number of experiments}.

 \textbf{Q2.
 On average, how far back in time do we go to cite papers?
 As in, what is the average age of cited papers?
 What is the distribution of this age across all citations?
-How do these vary by publication type?}\\
+How do these vary by publication type?}\\[-10pt]

 \textbf{Ans.} If a paper $x$ cites a paper $y_i$, then the age of the citation (\textit{AoC}) is taken to be the difference between the year of publication (\textit{YoP}) of $x$ and $y_i$: